-Without doubt, one of the main causes of accidents onboard ships is fire.
-This is because of the presence of high temperature, excess quantity of flammable oil and other combustible materials.
-A ship is approved to sail in international waters only if it is constructed as per Fire Safety System code and carries required Fire Fighting Appliances approved by the concerned authority.
+A ship is approved to sail in international waters only if it is constructed as per the Fire Safety System code and carries required Fire Fighting Appliances approved by the concerned authority.

-A ship is fitted with various types of fire retardant and fire fighting equipments so as to fight any kind of fire and extinguish it as soon as possible before it turns into a major catastrophic situation.
-In this article we bring to you a list of important fire fighting equipments and measures present on board.
+A ship is fitted with various types of fire retardant and fire fighting equipment so as to fight any kind of fire and extinguish it as soon as possible before it turns into a major catastrophic situation.

 2. Fire doors: Fire doors are fitted in fire retardant bulkhead to provide access from the same.
-They are self closing type doors with no hold back arrangement.
+They are self-closing type doors with no holdback arrangement.

-4. Fire Pumps: As per regulation, a ship must have main fire pump and an emergency power pump of approved type and capacity.
-The location of the emergency fire pump must be outside the space where main fire pump is located.
+4. Fire Pumps: As per regulation, a ship must have the main fire pump and an emergency power pump of approved type and capacity.
+The location of the emergency fire pump must be outside the space where the main fire pump is located.

-8. Portable Fire Extinguishers: Portable fire extinguishers of CO2, Foam and Dry Chemical Powder are provided in accommodation, deck and machinery spaces carried along with number of spares as given by the regulation.
+8. Portable Fire Extinguishers: Portable fire extinguishers of CO2, Foam and Dry Chemical Powder are provided in accommodation, deck and machinery spaces carried along with a number of spares as given by the regulation.

 9. Fixed Fire extinguishing system: CO2, Foam and water are used in this type of system, which is installed at different locations on the ship and is remotely controlled from outside the space to be protected.